microsoftarchive/clj-bugsnag/README.md

  - Ring middleware included, attaches ring request map as metadata
  - Include code snippet of the source at crash site
  - Mark project stack traces
+ - Middleware and notify function support passing along user-ids to Bugsnag
  - Tested, used in production at [6 Wunderkinder](http://www.6wunderkinder.com/)